What Does it Take to Be a Mechanical Engineer?

 Mechanical Engineer Required Skills

-Mechanical Engineers state the following job skills are important in their day-to-day work.
+When polled, Mechanical Engineers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.